bumps/bumps/doc/guide/fitting.rst

 distribution.
 Best is the best value ever seen.
 The 68% and 95% intervals are the shortest intervals that contain 68% and 95% of the points respectively.
-In order to report 2 digits of precision on the 95% interval, approximately 1000000 draws from the distribution are required, or steps = 1000000/(#parameters  #pop).
+In order to report 2 digits of precision on the 95% interval, approximately 1000000 samples drawn from the distribution are required, or steps = 1000000/(#parameters  #pop).
 The 68% interval will require fewer draws, though how many has not yet been determined.